webpack/changelog-v5/README.md

 MIGRATION: Instead of using `file/contextTimestamps` use the `compilation.fileSystemInfo` API instead.

-Timestamping for directories is possible now, which allows serialization of ContextModules. (since alpha.24)
+Timestamping for directories is possible now, which allows serialization of ContextModules.

-`Compiler.modifiedFiles` has been added (next to `Compiler.removedFiles`) to make it easier to reference the changed files. (since beta.7)
+`Compiler.modifiedFiles` has been added (next to `Compiler.removedFiles`) to make it easier to reference the changed files.

 ## Filesystems

 Next to `compiler.inputFileSystem` and `compiler.outputFileSystem` there is a new `compiler.intermediateFileSystem` for all fs actions that are not considered as input or output, like writing records, cache or profiling output.

 The filesystems have now the `fs` interface and do no longer demand additional methods like `join` or `mkdirp`.
 But if they have methods like `join` or `dirname` they are used.

-(since alpha.16)

 ## Hot Module Replacement